 TGaz editor: Change the paragraphs below of this subclause as follows:

 The initiating STA shall indicate, in the Format and Bandwidth field, a format and bandwidth that it supports.
+The initiating STA shall indicate an EDCA-based HE format in the Format And Bandwidth field sent to a responding STA if and only if the STAs are operating in the 6 GHz band, at least one of the STAs does not support TB or non-TB ranging, and the responding STA has sent an Extended Capabilities element with the Fine Timing Measurement Responder subfield set to 1; otherwise the STA shall not indicate an EDCA-based HE format in the Format And Bandwidth field.

 If the request was successful

 The responding STA shall indicate, in the Format and Bandwidth field, a format and bandwidth that it supports.
 The responding STA should indicate the same format and bandwidth in the Format and Bandwidth field as that requested by the initiating STA, if the responding STA supports this.
 The responding STA shall not indicate a bandwidth wider than requested.
 The responding STA shall not indicate a VHT format if DMG, HT-mixed or non-HT format was requested.
 The responding STA shall not indicate an HT format if DMG or non-HT format was requested.
 The responding STA shall not indicate a DMG format if VHT, HT-mixed or non-HT format was requested.
+The responding STA shall indicate EDCA-based HE format only if EDCA-based HE was requested (see 26.17.2) and the STA is operating in the 6 GHz band; otherwise the STA shall not indicate EDCA-based HE format.

 26.15.2 PPDU format selection

-TGaz editor: Change the paragraph below of this subclause as follows:

-An HE STA should send an Ack frame in the same PPDU format as the soliciting PPDU when the soliciting PPDU a VHT PPDU or HT PPDU containing an FTM frame.
+TGaz editor: Change the paragraph below of this subclause as follows:During an EDCA FTM session, an HE STA should send an Ack frame in the same PPDU format as the soliciting PPDU when the soliciting PPDU a VHT PPDU or HT PPDU containing an FTM frame and shall send the Ack frame in the HE SU PPDU format when the soliciting PPDU is an HE SU PPDU containing an FTM frame (see 26.17.2 (HE BSS operation in the 6 GHz band)).

 26.17.2 HE BSS operation in the 6 GHz band

 26.17.2.1 General

 TGaz editor: Insert a new paragraph after the paragraph below of this subclause as follows: A STA shall not transmit an HT PPDU in the 6 GHz band.
 A STA shall not transmit a VHT PPDU in the 6 GHz band.
 A STA shall not transmit a DSSS, HR/DSSS, or ERP-OFDM PPDU in the 6 GHz band.

+When an HE STA negotiates an FTM session as defined in 11.22.6 (Fine timing measurement (FTM) procedure) the STA shall set the Format And Bandwidth field to a value that corresponds to either HE or EDCA-based HE format (see Table 9-282 (Format and Bandwidth field)) in the initial Fine Timing Measurement Request and in the initial Fine Timing Measurement frames that it transmits in the 6 GHz band.
+An HE STA that negotiates an EDCA FTM session shall transmit Fine Timing Measurement and Fine Timing Measurement Request frames in an HE SU PPDU.

 27.3.20 HE transmit procedure